dtao/autodoc/README.md

 ];
 ```

-For every example in your comments, the expected output will first be checked against all of your custom handlers (in order) to see if there's a match; otherwise, Breakneck will perform a simple equality comparison using a method called `assertEquality`.
+For every example in your comments, the expected output will first be checked against all of your custom handlers (in order) to see if there's a match; otherwise, Autodoc will perform a simple equality comparison using a method called `assertEquality`.

-By default Breakneck uses [Jasmine](http://pivotal.github.io/jasmine/)\*\*, so under the hood `assertEquality` is implemented using `expect(a).toEqual(b)`.
+By default Autodoc uses [Jasmine](http://pivotal.github.io/jasmine/)\*\*, so under the hood `assertEquality` is implemented using `expect(a).toEqual(b)`.
 If you want to implement your own `assertEquality` method, add a file called **assertEquality.js** to your output folder with something like this:

 ```javascript
 this.assertEquality = function(expected, actual) {